LxLeChat/PSGalleryModule/README.md

 # How it works
 The function builds an odata query for the psgallery api.
 It uses a basic class to expand all properties.

+# Install
+Fork the projet and clone it, or install from the psgallery directly : ```Install-Module PSGalleryModule```

 # Wildcards
 You can use the ```*``` wildard if you dont know the exact name of the module.
 ```